The image of supermassive black hole Sagittarius A * was created using data from the Event Horizon Telescope Collaboration.

 Caltech’s Katie Bouman explains how the Event Horizon Telescope Collaboration captured the first imager of the Sagittarius A* ...

-"The key result is that while many alternatives look very similar to the 'standard' black hole at today's image quality, the ...
+"The key result is that while many alternatives look very similar to the 'standard' black hole at today's image quality, the differences grow predictably as imaging resolution and fidelity improve, ...

 We sat down with the experts who captured the first images of Sagittarius A* (Sgr A*), the black hole at the core of our galaxy.
 Here's what we learned.
 Share on Facebook (opens in a new window) Share ...